-Bored of only reading about “white boys and their dogs” at school, an 11-year-old from New Jersey launched a book drive.
+Bored of only reading about “white boys and their dogs” at school, in 2015 an 11-year-old from New Jersey launched a book drive.
 She collected books from around the world with one thing in common; they all represented black girls or “girls like me”.
 Then she donated them to schools, starting in Jamaica.
-Since November 2015, #1000blackgirlsbooks has amassed over 7,000.
+In one year #1000blackgirlsbooks amassed over 7,000 books.

 Being a kid opens doors for me.
 I’m doing something that I haven’t seen a lot of kids do, so that I can create a path for others to do work in literature.
 I want to make sure that I’m able to blaze a trail for other girls… kids should be able to help create the rules.